It's All in the Head: Representation Knowledge Distillation through Classifier Sharing: Introduction

+Methods for training a student-aware teacher for knowledge distillation were proposed in \cite{zhou2021meta} and \cite{park2022learning}.
+A meta-learning framework was introduced in \cite{zhou2021meta}, that enables to train a teacher with the feedback from the distilled student performance.
+In \cite{park2022learning}, they suggested to train a teacher along with the student branches jointly to obtain student-friendly representations.
+In this paper, we propose a simple approach that does not require sophisticated mechanisms such as bi-level optimization or joint training of teacher and student but focuses on sharing the student's classifier with the teacher.

-Via extensive analysis, we investigate the capabilities of the two proposed approaches and compare them to other KD methods.
-For example, we show that the TH-KD scheme improves the representation distillation, enabling lower intra-class variation and higher inter-class separability in the embedding space.
+We analyze the capabilities of the two explored schemes and compare them to other KD methods.
+In particular, by measuring the angle between the features of the teacher and the student's, we show that the student-aware mechanism of SH-KD enables the student to learn features that are closer to the ones of the teacher compared to other baseline approaches.
 Both TH-KD and SH-KD methods are tested for various tasks on several datasets: CIFAR-100 \cite{krizhevsky2009learning}, Stanford-cars \cite{stanford_cars_2013} FoodX-251 \cite{foodx_dataset_2019} and for face verification on the IJB-C dataset \cite{8411217}.
-Specifically, using the SH-KD scheme, we achieve state-of-the-art results on the IJB-C dataset when using MobileFaceNet model: TAR@(FAR=1e-5)=93.7\%.
+Specifically, using the SH-KD scheme, we achieve state-of-the-art results on the IJB-C dataset when using MobileFaceNet model: TAR(1e-5)=93.7\%.

-The contribution of the paper can be summarized as follows: \begin{itemize} \item We introduce two novel techniques for representation distillation based on classifier sharing between the teacher and the student models: TH-KD and SH-KD.
-These techniques are easy to implement and complementary to other knowledge distillation approaches. \item We analyze the quality of the student's representation and measure the similarity to the teacher's representation obtained by TH-KD and SH-KD methods and show their effectiveness in enhancing representation distillation. \item Our methods achieve consistent accuracy improvement for various settings, across datasets and on different architectures, including obtaining state-of-the-art results for face verification on the IJB-C dataset. \end{itemize}
+The contribution of the paper can be summarized as follows: \begin{itemize} \item We explore and analyze two mechanisms for representation distillation based on classifier sharing between the teacher and the student models: TH-KD and SH-KD.
+These techniques are easy-to-implement and complementary to other knowledge distillation approaches. \item We introduce SH-KD: a novel student-aware mechanism for representation distillation that enables tailoring the teacher model to a specific student, and to mitigate the capacity gap between the teacher and the student, by training the teacher with a temporary student’s head. \item Our methods achieve consistent accuracy improvement for various settings, across datasets and on different architectures, including obtaining state-of-the-art results for face verification on the IJB-C dataset. \end{itemize}